 Our ECC curriculum is constantly enhanced, enriched, updated, and modeled for other preschools.
 Junior Kindergartners (our fours) enjoy a curriculum which is fine tuned to ease the transition to kindergarten, while providing all the fun and challenges of the traditional preschool class room.
 Hebrew immersion begins in our two-year-old classroom and grows along with the children.
 School day options range from two to five days per week, with “before” and “after” care available, 7:30 a.m. to 6 p.m.

-The elementary and middle schools demand the highest standards of academic excellence through a high quality integrated curriculum in general and Jewish studies.
+The elementary and middle schools maintain the highest standards of academic excellence through a high quality integrated curriculum in general and Jewish studies.
 Experienced faculty teach math, science, language arts, and social studies, as well as Hebrew language, Jewish history, and holidays.
 Additional programs include art, music, and physical education.
 Middle school students can join a variety of interscholastic sports teams.
 After-school programs include music, art, theater, and robotics.

 Through our Shlichim (Israeli emissary) program with Jewish Federation of Greater MetroWest NJ, our students develop special bonds with the Jewish community and Israel.
 The Academy stresses personal development, social growth, and self-esteem; students leave Gottesman RTW Academy ready to become integral parts of both American society and the Jewish community in which they live.